ST10439147/Cloud-Azure-Functions-App/README.md

 - `Controllers/OrderController.cs`: Manages order actions.
 - `Views/Order/`: Razor views for order management.

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first.

 ## License
 This project is for educational purposes.